Sakshi-1234/ECommerce_Task_Updated/README.md

 The purpose of this assessment is to assess your **skills and approach to composing a simple web app** given an API feed.

-## What to do?
+## What have we done?

-Your goal is to implement an eCommerce application.
-The CSS framework/library is totally up to you.
+Our goal is to implement an eCommerce application.

-Although it's a very basic exercise, we will be looking for simple, well-designed, well-commented, and tested code in the submission.

-Please include a `README` with setup instructions and any other documentation you created as part of your solution.

 Also, add very short info for the following to your `README`:

-- Describe all the application functionalities
+- Describe all the application functionalities:
+      The web app has the following functionality:
+        1)It has login page
+        2)Users can view the products and add the products to the cart 3)User can view the cart,edit the cart i.e clear cart,reduce items,increase items 4)Total amount is displayed at the bottom of the cart
 - Are there any improvements you could make to your submission?
+      Yes
+        1)Responsive design: Ensure the website works seamlessly on various devices and screen sizes.
+        2)Offer various payment methods, including credit cards, digital wallets, and payment gateways.
+        3)Provide live chat, email, or phone support for customers.
 - What would you do differently if you were allocated more time?

-Once you complete implementation, please add the link to the hosted repository (e.g. Github).
-Alternatively, you may submit your code as a ZIP file too.

-(NOTE: You have to use the latest version of v18 and react-router-dom v6)

-## How should the application work?

-The user of this react application should be able to view all the products.
-The application should have the following workflow,

-1. Create the login/register functionality.
-2. Once the user is authenticated
-3. Users can add the products to the cart page
-4. Also user can add their favourite products
+        1)More good responsive UI
+        2)Would have added authentication
+        3)Compress images and minimize HTTP requests.

 ## Development Setup